 Our reviews should, however, never be seen to comprise recommendations for investment in a given company and it is you, yourself, who is entirely responsible for your investment decision.

 Sciety is registered as a payment service supplier with Finansinspektionen.
-This implies that our management and major shareholders have been approved, that we have formal routines to ensure the handling of client funds and that we have routines against money laundering and financing of terrorism.
+This implies that our management and major shareholders have been approved, that we have formal routines to ensure the handling of client funds and that we follow procedures regarding anti-money laundering and counter terrorist financing.

-Please note that we are registered with Finansinspektionen and that we are subject to their supervision.
+Please note that we are registered with Finansinspektionen and that we are not subject to their supervision.